jeweledtech/agentic-framework/README.md

 4. **Interact with your AI team:**
    Open your browser to `http://localhost:3000` and start giving high-level directives to your new Chief AI Agent.

+## Forked the Repository?

+If you've forked this repository and want a complete guide on setting up your environment, implementing custom agents, and building out your 58-agent workforce:

+**[Read the Complete Fork Setup Guide](FORK_SETUP_GUIDE.md)** - Covers everything from initial setup to production deployment.

+**[Agent Templates](AGENT_TEMPLATES.md)** - Ready-to-use templates for all 6 departments.

 ## The Path to a Fully Autonomous Enterprise

 The Community Edition provides the foundational engine.
 For businesses ready to scale, we offer premium solutions: